seaniedan/weatherWHAT/README.md

 You can install on a Raspberry Pi [Raspberry  Pi](https://www.raspberrypi.org/) connected to a [Inky wHAT](https://shop.pimoroni.com/products/inky-what).
 If you don't have a suitable display, you can set this script up to, for example, change your desktop backdrop, or use the output images in your screensaver.

+Use the -s option and specify a file to save to (.jpg or .png).

 e.g. On Ubuntu Mate, you can use:
 ```
 crontab cron.txt
 ```
+to save the image in your desktop background location.

 ## Contribute

 Please send a message or pull request if you spot something that isn't clear or doesn't work.
 Want to help?